 As you can see, both LendingClub and Prosper offer flexible terms and a nice range of loan amounts.
 There are also similar fee structures, and both companies work with fair credit holders, a real plus if you are down on your finances.
-So, what are the differences between these 2 services, or are LendingClub and Prosper 2 sides of the same coin?
+So, what are the differences between 2 of the best personal loan companies out there, or are LendingClub and Prosper 2 sides of the same coin?
 Sometimes, it’s just a difference of the interest rate that a company offers that really makes it stand out above the competition, but in this case, there are more subtle differences as well.

 Why Choose LendingClub

 LendingClub is a well-known lending portal that offers people with poor credit the chance to get a personal loan with decent interest rates.
 It caters to a wide range of borrowers, offering anywhere from $1,000 to $40,000, and has lenient lending requirements as well.
 LendingClub has a good name in the industry and offers a wide variety of services.